 2. The product doesn’t match the description

 When you buy something in-store, you can pick it up, feel it, see it, smell it (if you’re into that).
-Online buying doesn’t offer that same experience.
-No one wants to receive an online purchase and discover that their purchase fails to match up to their expectations.
+Online buying doesn’t offer that same experience which therefore leaves room for ambiguity.
+No one wants to receive an online purchase and discover that their purchase fails to match their expectations.
+As a result, they return it.